patriciogonzalezvivo/thebookofshaders/05/README.md

 ![The Karate Kid (1984)](mr_miyagi.jpg)

 The following code structure is going to be our fence.
 In it, we visualize the normalized value of the *x* coordinate (```st.x```) in two ways: one with brightness (observe the nice gradient from black to white) and the other by plotting a green line on top (in that case the *x* value is assigned directly to *y*).
+Don't focus too much on the plot function, we will go through it in more detail in a moment.

 <div class="codeAndCanvas" data="linear.frag"></div>